Skip to content

 Offer free or freemium plans

 According to Toolradar's analysis across 5+ products, 40% offer free or freemium plans.
-The top-rated tools average a score of 18/100, with WooCommerce leading at 88/100.
+WooCommerce leads the category based on features, user reviews, and overall value.

 Essential E-commerce Features